QuanNgHa/DataScience/Chatbot/Basics.md

     BOT : Hello, People Cassandra!
 ```
 ### IV.
 Word vectors with spaCy
+Task: create a 2D array X with as many rows as there are sentences in the dataset, where each row is a vector describing that sentence.
 ```Python
 import spacy
 # Load the spacy model: nlp